AutumnSpark1226/nomadForum/README.md

 # nomadForum
-A forum for the NomadNetwork
+A forum on the NomadNetwork

-# This is completely work in progress.
-Pleas don't judge the code 🥺
+ currently work in progress